-Aloe, which is a widely recognized succulent plant, is highly sought after around the globe.
+Aloe, a widely recognized succulent plant, is highly sought after around the globe.
 It is particularly famous due to its therapeutic benefits, prompting people to desire to have it in their households.
 The thick, petal-shaped leaves of aloe are a major reason for its appeal as well.

 If you were to inquire about my preferred type of succulent, I would answer with the jade plant.
 The jade plant is a small succulent that can thrive in various locations, such as an office or a household.

 This application was created by someone passionate about plants.
 It functions effectively even without an internet connection.
 Succulents can be recognized by comparing them with the app’s plant database.

 The application offers details such as the kind of stem (strong or flexible), the amount of sunlight required, whether the plant is toxic, and if it can thrive as an indoor plant.

 - Information about Plant Store and Supplies.